piku235/JungiThemeBundle/Resources/doc/awd.md

 Adaptive Web Design (AWD)
 =========================

-The AWD is right for you when you need a separate theme for different devices for e.g. a one theme for desktop devices and a second one for mobile devices.
+The AWD is right for you when you need a separate themes for different devices e.g. the first one for desktop devices and the second one for mobile devices.
 Thanks to the JungiThemeBundle instead of doing many things to get this properly working you just need a few simple steps.
-You can have as much separate themes as you wish for e.g. a first theme designed for desktop devices, a second theme designed for mobile devices (excl. tablet devices) and a third theme designed for tablet devices.
+You can have as much separate themes as you wish e.g. a first theme designed for desktop devices, a second theme designed for mobile devices (excl. tablet devices) and a third theme designed for tablet devices.

 Explanation
 -----------

-Each of separate themes should have a tag which describes this theme for e.g. a first theme will has the **DesktopDevices** tag and a second theme will has the **MobileDevices** tag.
-Almost all of separate themes must implement the **Link** tag to create a connection between them, expect one theme which don't have to implement the **Link** tag.
+Each of separate themes should have a tag which describes this theme e.g. a first theme will has the **DesktopDevices** tag and a second theme will has the **MobileDevices** tag.
+Almost all of these themes must implement the **Link** tag to create a connection between them, expect one theme which don't have to implement the **Link** tag.
 This theme behaves like a representative of all connected themes, like the main theme.
 Which of these themes will be the representative theme depends only on you.